nostr-connect/connect/README.md

 ### 📱 Create a MobileHandler instance

 Generate a key to identify the remote signer, it is used to be reached by the apps.

-An instance that extends `NostrSigner` has access to `isConnected(pubkey:string): boolean` method that tells you if the current request is from an app that has been granted the connection by the current signer app.
+At the moment it's your duty to persist locally a list of the apps that are allowed to connect to your remote signer.

 ```typescript
 // random key